 Welcome to My Personal Page

 An estimated 47 million people across the world are living with dementia?
-In the US alone, more than 15 million caregivers dedicate themselves to those with Alzheimer's and dementia and these numbers will continue to rise unless we take action.
+In New York alone, 380,000 individuals age 65 or older have the disease.
+These numbers will continue to rise unless we take action.

 This Bike New York event provides a wonderful opportunity to do what I love!
 But much more important, to honor all people living with Alzheimer's and their caregivers and to raise funds and awareness to advance the care, support and research efforts of the Alzheimer’s Association.